-Good urine output should be ensured.
+Management of acute poisoning with NSAIDs, including diclofenac, essentially consists of supportive measures and symptomatic treatment.
+Supportive measures and symptomatic treatment should be given for complications such as hypotension, renal failure, convulsions, gastrointestinal disorder, and respiratory depression.
 Special measures such as forced diuresis, dialysis or haemo-perfusion are probably of no help in eliminating NSAIDs, including diclofenac, due to high protein binding and extensive metabolism.